CodeURJC-DAW-2023-24/webapp06/README.md

 ### Miguel Quero Prieto

-#### Descripción textual:
+#### Text description:

 In our practice, I've been actively involved in enhancing our web application's functionality.
-My contributions have been pivotal in implementing crucial features such as visualizing Tendring Categories based on user types, displaying all application categories, completing the registration process, handling errors on the registration screen, and implementing SQL algorithms.
+My contributions have been pivotal in implementing crucial features such as visualizing Trending Categories based on user types, displaying all application categories, completing the registration process, handling errors on the registration screen, and implementing SQL algorithms.
 I've played a significant role in key files like the Register Controller, Forum Repository, Forum Service, Home Screen HTML, and Register Screens HTML.
 Through my commits, I've demonstrated my commitment to driving the project forward and ensuring its success.

-#### 5 commits más significativos
+#### My 5 most significant commits

 | Commit | Descripción                                                    | Link                                                                                             |
 | ------ | -------------------------------------------------------------- | ------------------------------------------------------------------------------------------------ |